angel-dart/gitbook/Error-Handling.md

 Of course, you will probably want to handle these errors, and potentially render views upon catching them.
 There are a few ways of doing this.

-## 1. Using the provided plugin
+## Using the Provided Plug-in

-The [`angel_errors`](https://github.com/angel-dart/errors) plugin provides a simple abstraction over the complications of catching errors within Angel.
+The [`angel_errors`](https://github.com/angel-dart/errors) plug-in provides a simple abstraction over the complications of catching errors within Angel.

 ```dart
 final errors = new ErrorHandler({